Poles, Shocks and Tygers: The Time-reversible Burgers equation: Results and Discussion

 The outer solution $u_{outer}=2\sgn(x-\pi)\sqrt{f_0}\,\sin(x/2)$ acts as the envelope of the solution and dictates the energy content of the steady state when a shock has formed.
 The energy calculated for the steady state using the outer solution is $E_s=\langle u^2_{outer}/2 \rangle=f_0$.
 Thus, the dimensionless parameter $R=2\pi$.
 Note that it is surprisingly close to the numerically observed $R_{c_1}$.
-Now we make use of the `equivalence conjecture' and the fact that the transition from regime A to B is accompanied by the appearance of a shock and $\nu_r$ drops to a small value to appreciate this better.
+Now we make use of the `equivalence conjecture' and the fact that the transition $\mathcal{T}_{AB}$ is accompanied by the appearance of a shock and $\nu_r$ drops to a small value to appreciate this better.
 For the RB system the energy $E_0$ is held fixed, the shock forms when $E_0$ is close to the value $E_s$.
-For the protocol E, it gives $E_0=E_s=f_0=1$, whereas for the protocol F, this occurs at $f_0=E_s=E_0=0.25$.
+For protocol E, it gives $E_0=E_s=f_0=1$, whereas for the protocol F, this occurs at $f_0=E_s=E_0=0.25$.
 As a result, the value of $R_{c_1}$ can be predicted by using $E_0=f_0$ in the RB for which the mean $\langle \nu_r \rangle$ is sufficiently small.
-This prediction relating the energy content of the outer solution to the transition point $R_{c_1}$ clearly depicts that the first phase transition is a result of the shock formation and thus a pole-condensation.
+This prediction relating the energy content of the outer solution to the transition point $R_{c_1}$ clearly depicts that the first phase transition is a result of the shock formation; thus, a pole-condensation.

-A comparison of the asymptotic steady state solution $u_s$ and the numerically determined solution $u_{RB}$ in Fig.~\ref{fig:phasetrans} (a) shows that the agreement between the two becomes better as $R$ approaches $R_{c_1}$; the difference $u_s-u_{RB}$ goes to zero (see the inset of Fig.~\ref{fig:phasetrans} (a)).
+A comparison of the asymptotic steady state solution $u_s$ and the numerically determined solution $u_{RB}$ in Fig.~\ref{fig:phasetrans} (a) shows that the agreement between the two becomes better as $R$ approaches $R_{c_1}$; the difference $u_s-u_{RB}$ goes to zero [see the inset of Fig.~\ref{fig:phasetrans} (a)].
 In fact, at $R=R_{c_1}$ they lie on top of each other.
 The reason $R_{c_1}$ is not exactly $2\pi$ is associated with the fact that the truncation effects are known to be felt a bit earlier than the predicted shock formation, for the RB this means that $E_0$ is slightly less than $f_0$ (evaluated earlier).
 Hence, $R_{c_1}$ is slightly greater than $2\pi$.

-\subsubsection{The Discontinuous Phase Transition}
+\subsubsection{The discontinuous phase transition}

-The discontinuous jump from regime C to regime D is the other striking feature of the RB dynamics.
+The discontinuous jump $\mathcal{T}_{CD}$ is the other striking feature of the RB dynamics.
 The jump is reflected in all the global quantities and depends on the truncation wave number $\kmax$.
-The latter is a clear indication of thermalization where the quantities, such as, $\Omega$, etc. reach their absolute equilibrium values.
+The latter is a clear indication of thermalization where the quantities, such as, $\Omega$, etc, reach their absolute equilibrium values.